How to create a beautiful and welcoming front garden

 See more of Linda Vater’s front garden advice in her video here.

-And this is my video on the Middlesized Garden YouTube channel:
+And this is my video on front gardens on the Middlesized Garden YouTube channel:

 Shop my favourite gardening books, products and tools